 Illinois Insurance Adjuster Licensing

 Illinois does not license insurance adjusters.
-For Illinois residents wanting to become a licensed independent adjuster, a nonresident Designated Home State (DHS) License can be obtained from Texas.
+For Illinois residents wanting to become a licensed independent adjuster, a nonresident Designated Home State (DHS) License can be obtained from Texas or Florida.
 We have the courses you need to fulfill your licensing requirements.

 Applicable Training Courses